 Meet the ACUTE Admissions Team

-Jessica Pham Brackin, MA, LPCCSenior Admissions StrategistJessica Pham Brackin, MA, LPCC holds 10 years' experience in the eating disorder treatment field and has had the privilege of ...READ MORE
+Jessica Pham Brackin, MA, LPCSenior Admissions StrategistJessica Pham Brackin, MA, LPC is a licensed professional counselor who holds over 10 years' experience in the eating disorder ...Read More

 Tom Carron Link